It’s time for leadership to lower the pressure on working people.

 When transportation works well, families save money, communities thrive, and emissions fall.

-• Public education is the foundation of a healthy democracy and a strong economy.
+Ron is the dad to two public school students and he believes that public education is the foundation of a healthy democracy and a strong economy.

-Ron believes Washington must fully fund public education and support the whole child.
+They are is also central to healthy communities - we should not be closing public schools!Washington must fully fund public education and support the whole child.

 • Fully fund K–12 education, including for kids living with disabilities